PHP-2560/pre-class-work-2018-laurenbergam/Week 02/pre-class-02-bergam.md

 #e.
 mean(big.exp.draws.1.mat[,371])

 #f.
-The histogram is normally distributed.
-This makes sense since there is a high frequency of ones according to the cdf.
+The histogram is normally distributed with 1 at the center.
+This makes sense since there is a high frequency of 1's according to the cdf.
 all.col.means<-colMeans(big.exp.draws.1.mat)
 hist(all.col.means)